-International students who have outstanding academic records and have taken the SAT exam may apply to the Admissions Office for an academic scholarship.
-Scholarships are awarded based on the TOEFL score, the SAT scores, and the high school transcript.
+International students who have outstanding academic records (and in the case of freshman applicants have taken the SAT or ACT exam) may apply to the Office of Enrollment Services for an academic scholarship.
+Scholarships are awarded based on the TOEFL score, the SAT or ACT score, and the high school or college transcript.